N30X420/UniTrix/README.md

 # UniTrix
 -------------------------------------------------
-Unifi Controller Management Script - By MATRIXNET
+Unifi Controller Management Script - By Vincent | MATRIXNET
 -------------------------------------------------
 This is an automated script to manage your Ubiquiti Unifi Network Controller for Windows